Praveenraj-N/PRODIGY_WD_03/README.md

 # PRODIGY_WD_03
-Tic-Tac-Toe web application, you can use HTML
+Tic-Tac-Toe web application, using HTML, Javascript and CSS .I have designed this web application that player can play with Computer Bot as an Opponent.